RONIN-plays/CodeAlpha_CreditworthinessPrediction/data/README.md

 # Data
-Dataset for creditworthiness prediction is taken from [Dataset Link Here].
+Dataset for creditworthiness prediction is taken from [https://www.kaggle.com/datasets/mastmustu/income].